 Dolphins & Seahorses

-With a new year comes excitement as to what it may bring and what we could do to better ourselves, and our surrounding environment where possible.
-I was looking forward to my first workshop in 2019 and was very thankful to have been greeted by such a lovely group of little people hugging me and asking me where I’d got to.
+With a new year comes excitement as to what it may bring and what we could do to better ourselves, and our surrounding environment, where possible.
+I was looking forward to my first workshop in 2019 and was very thankful to have been greeted by such a lovely group of little people hugging me and asking me where I’d been.
 If I hadn’t been having the best day, this would have made everything so much better.

-Towards the end of the workshop I asked the children why these sea animals are endangered when one little girl piped up with a big grin on her face and began listing the names of other endangered animals we’d covered in previous workshops.
+Towards the end of the workshop, I asked the toddlers why these sea animals are endangered, and one little girl piped up - with a big grin on her face - and began listing the names of other endangered animals that we’d covered in previous workshops.
 It was so good to realise that she’d been taking it all in and clearly enjoying the process of learning about conservation in its many forms.
 What a great way to start my workshops for the year, so thank you for having me Nursery.